 Flexible Sustainment (FS) is a concept that provides procedural freedom to optimize Life-Cycle Costs (LCC) through tradeoffs that are accomplished either during initial or follow-on acquisition.
 FS is a process that encourages the Program Manager (PM) to use performance-based specifications and to develop innovative, cost-effective, life cycle solutions.
 The principal elements of FS are Reliability-Based Logistics (RBL) techniques and Trigger-Based Item Management (TBIM).

-Management approach that relies on predetermined indicators (“triggers”) to inform management of the need to take corrective action prior to a situation deteriorating to a crisis point.
+- Trigger-Based Item Management (TBIM): A management approach that relies on predetermined indicators (“triggers”) to inform management of the need to take corrective action prior to a situation deteriorating to a crisis point.
 In addition to RBL and TBAM, other innovative support solutions, such as procurement of Form-Fit-Function-Interface (F3I) spares, performance warranties, and obsolescence assessment are presented as cost-effective support alternatives.

 AcqLinks and References: